 The 2025 Prolog Improvement Propoals (PIPs) Workshop

-The 2025 “Prolog Improvement Proposals (PIPs) Workshop”, will take place at ICLP 2025, U. of Calabria in Rende, Italy, September 12-19, 2025.
+You are invited to participate in the 2025 “Prolog Improvement Proposals (PIPs) Workshop”, to take place at ICLP 2025, U. of Calabria in Rende, Italy.

 What is a PIP